top of page

 • What is a Manual Lymphatic Drainage treatment like?

 Your Initial consultation will start were your specially-trained massage therapist will assess the type of surgery and stage of the surgery, any open drainages, bruises, inflammation to determinate the best way to perform the drainage.
 The MLD is performed in the front of the body and only the area being worked on is exposed at any time.
 Gentle, rotating, pumping motions will be applied with hands.
-Usually the entire session is performed with you lying in the face-up position because all of the areas of lymph nodes that need to be decongested are located on the front of the body, although some surgeries do require the patient to turn side to side or face down for a short time if tolerated.

 bottom of page